maciejgz/blog/README.md

 - Remove from blacklist:  As a user, I want to be able to unblock previously blocked user.

 ### Post
-- Search posts with open text: As a user, I want to be able to search posts with free text.
+- Search posts with open text: As a user, I want to be able to search posts with free text, CQRS needed
 - Add post
 - Edit post
 - Like post